 - Professional athletes: First and foremost, these shoes appeal to high-performance runners looking for a competitive edge.
 Despite restrictions in professional competitions, many elite athletes choose to train in them to take advantage of their benefits in terms of efficiency and recovery.
 They are particularly popular with those chasing personal bests or qualifiers for prestigious events such as the Boston Marathon.

-- Runners looking for new experiences: On the other hand, they are also an option for runners looking to enhance their running experience.
+- Runners looking for new experiences: On the other hand, they are also an option for popular runners looking to enhance their running experience.
 They are not athletes who necessarily compete at the highest level, but value advanced technology that allows them to run more comfortably and efficiently, especially over longer distances.

 - Runners looking for performance and comfort: In addition, "illegal" shoes are ideal for those who prioritize comfort and want to reduce the impact on joints and muscles during their workouts, especially long runs.
 Their maximalist design and advanced cushioning technology offer a smoother running experience, making them appealing to runners looking to reduce muscle fatigue.